The Cookie Jars

 Sometimes your employer will even match part of your contribution.
 If that’s true, then your company is buying you some more cookies.
 That’s a pretty sweet deal.

-It’s important to understand that a 401k account is your cookie jar and your cookies inside, not your company’s.
+One important thing to understand about your 401k account is that it is your cookie jar and your cookies inside, not your company’s.

 You own it!

-This is important because if you ever leave your company, you get to take your cookie jar and all your cookies with you.
+This is important because if you ever leave your company, you get to take all your cookies with you.

 Your company doesn’t have any ownership of the account at all.
-When you leave your job, always take your cookie jar and cookies with you by rolling them into a Traditional IRA.
+When you leave your job, always take your cookies with you by rolling them into another cookie jar called a Traditional IRA.

-A Traditional IRA has similar rules and limits as your 401k so it’s easy to move the cookies over, and it has no relationship to your old employer.
+A Traditional IRA has similar rules and limits as your 401k so it’s easy to move the cookies over, and this account has no relationship to your old employer.

 For example, let’s say you leave job X. You should immediately open a Traditional IRA at an investment company of your choosing and roll over your 401k cookies into that Traditional IRA cookie jar.